osmosis-labs/osmosis/x/ibc-rate-limit/README.md

 ## Rate limit types

 We express rate limits in time-based periods.
-This means, we set rate limits for (say) hourly, daily, and weekly intervals.
+This means, we set rate limits for (say) 6-hour, daily, and weekly intervals.
 The rate limit for a given time period stores the relevant amount of assets at the start of the rate limit.
 Rate limits are then defined on percentage terms of the asset.
-The time windows for rate limits are _not_ rolling, they have discrete start/end times.
+The time windows for rate limits are currently _not_ rolling, they have discrete start/end times.

 We allow setting separate rate limits for the inflow and outflow of assets.
 We do all of our rate limits based on the _net flow_ of assets on a channel pair.
 This prevents DOS issues, of someone repeatedly sending assets back and forth, to trigger rate limits and break liveness.